 You can make a difference in this fight.

 The introduction of such extreme legislation applies pressure on the Court to dismantle Roe v.
-Wade, and redirect power to ban abortions to the states.
+Wade, and redirect power to ban abortions to the states. false

 In our current political climate, a woman’s right to choose is under direct threat.